Madhusudanakj7510/2D_picturesketcher-CNC-/ReadMe.txt

-To get Full Explanation Visit My Youtube Channel https://youtu.be/M-Svh42iPtc
+To get Full Explanation Visit Youtube Channel https://youtu.be/M-Svh42iPtc
 1)First Upload the Code to Arduino By using arduino IDE 2)Then Upload the GCTRL code to arduino By using Processing Software